rosentodorov93/ReactJs-SoftUni-Final-Project/README.md

 This is my project for the deffense of ReactJs- Oct 2023

 Live to Travel is place for peple who travel to share their advantures and experience and inspire others to start explore the world.

-Basic features of the applicatios:
-* You can create article in different categories.
-* You can read and comment foreign articles.
-* You can create foods recipes and workouts and add them in your diary
-* You can see statistics of total calories for the week

 ### **Description and Features**
 Guest features: